 The Windows 10 SDK (10.0.15063.400) provides the latest headers, libraries, metadata, and tools for building Windows 10 apps.
 The Windows 10 SDK, when used in conjunction with Visual Studio 2017, will provide the optimum experience for building apps for Windows- allowing you to take advantage of the latest tools and APIs delivered the Windows 10 Creators Update.

-This SDK also supports building Windows apps and desktop applications for Windows 8.1, Windows Server 2012, Windows Server 2008 R2, and Windows Server 2008.
+In addition to targeting the Windows 10 Creators Update, this SDK allows you to build Universal Windows Platform apps as well as desktop apps on all versions of Windows 10.
+This SDK also supports building desktop apps on Windows 8.1, Windows 7 SP1, Windows Server 2016, and Windows Server 2012 R2.
 For earlier versions of the Windows and Windows Phone SDKs, see the Archive page.

 Before you install there are some things you need to be aware of.

 The Windows 10 SDK is optimized for use on Windows 10.
 Windows 10 app development is only supported on Windows 10, version 1507 or higher.

 Windows 10 SDK also is available through Visual Studio 2017 RTM.

 Note: Installation on Windows 8.1 and earlier operating systems requires KB2999226.
 To install through Windows Update, make sure you install the latest recommended updates and patches from Microsoft Update before you install the Windows SDK.

 Not all tools are supported on earlier operating systems.